 Getting an opportunity to know and learn alongside people from different backgrounds is vital for preparing students for success in our global economy.
 With that in mind, the Lee University family appreciates diversity in many areas.

-While we are proud of our heritage as a Church of God-sponsored institution, we also strive to maintain our sense of openness and acceptance to Christians of many denominations.
-Here are just a few of the religious affiliations represented: Church of God of Prophecy, Assemblies of God, Baptist, Catholic, Methodist, Independent/Non-denominational, and Presbyterian.
-Our chapel services reflect our diversity as well, as the range of different ministers and musical groups demonstrates a wide variety of worship styles.
+We are proud of our heritage as a Church of God-sponsored institution and our role in serving Church of God students and families.
+We are also honored to serve students and families from many other Christian denominations, including Church of God of Prophecy, Assemblies of God, Baptist, Catholic, Methodist, Independent/Non-denominational, and Presbyterian.
+Our chapel services reflect our diversity as the range of different ministers and musical groups demonstrates a wide variety of worship styles.